fletcher/MultiMarkdown-4/README.md

 * Download the source from the [github] web site using `git`
 * `git submodule init` and then `git submodule update` to download `greg` and the test suite
 * Run `make` to compile.
 * Run `make test-all | less` to verify that the build is correct.
 As mentioned 1 test is expected to fail on Mac systems.
-The email tests will fail on other systems, since they use a different randomization algorithm and the obfuscated emails won't match.
-This won't affect functionality

 # Usage #